Children in Foundation Stage are using the Numberblocks programmes and learning resources to support their developing understanding of each number.

 Why not try doing the Learn Its at home, with the sound files below!

 Ask the children to challenge their family members to see who gets the most in the set time.

 Why are Mental Recall and Times Tables Important?

 Quick Mental Recall and knowing their times tables provides children with the opportunity to answer questions quickly and effectively.
 Often, when completing complex maths problems, children make errors with the calculation, rather than the process.

-The Government will be introducing a statutory times tables test for Year 4 children during the 2019/2020 academic year.
+There is now a statutory times tables test for Year 4 children to complete towards the end of the academic year.